Marketplace vs Website: What Southeast Asian brands need to know

 online marketplace versus own ecommerce website in Southeast Asia

-If you’re running a business in Southeast Asia—whether you’re selling skincare, homeware, or something in between—the choice between launching on a marketplace like Shopee or building your own ecommerce site is a big one.
+If you’re running a business in Southeast Asia—whether you’re selling skincare, homeware, or something in between—the choice between launching on a marketplace like Shopee (a leading e commerce site in the region) or building your own ecommerce site (that is, your own website for full control and branding) is a big one.
 It’s tempting to go where the traffic already is, but is that always the best long-term move?

-In a region as diverse and fast-growing as Southeast Asia, one-size-fits-all doesn’t apply.
+In a region as diverse and fast-growing as Southeast Asia, which is part of the broader Asia Pacific e-commerce boom, one-size-fits-all doesn’t apply.
 Every business model, customer base, and digital habit differs between countries and between industries.
 That’s why understanding the real differences between marketplaces and ecommerce websites isn’t just helpful, it’s essential.

 At Digital Sage, we’ve worked with businesses on both ends of the spectrum: from Bruneian platforms like Maribali testing online waters with marketplaces, to homegrown brands who built full-fledged websites for regional growth.
 This article breaks down what works, what doesn’t, and how to build an ecommerce setup that fits your brand, your goals, and your market.